-Please note: at the moment we are looking for very short stories and nonfiction.
+Please note: at the moment we are looking for very short stories, plays and nonfiction.
+We especially require material for our younger parts (Countdown and Blast Off).

 - The School Magazine only accepts manuscripts via email.
 The email address to use is: firstname.lastname@example.org